cabral1888/pd_de/README.md

 # Add the username created before to the OS system (fill the form)
 $ sudo adduser USERNAME

-# Log into the system with this user
+# Login to the system with this user
 $ sudo -i -u USERNAME

 # Log into the postgres console